Darxo/Hardened/README.md

 **Barbarian**
 - **Warhounds** now have 100 Initiative (down from 110) and 5 Vision (down from 7)
-- **Barbarian Thralls**  no longer have **Survival Instinct** and now have +5 Melee Defense and +5 Ranged Defense.
+- **Barbarian Thralls**  lose **Survival Instinct** and now have +5 Melee Defense and +5 Ranged Defense.
 They now spawn twice as often with **Crude Javelins** and half as often with regular throwing weapons
-- **Barbarian Drummer** no longer have **Survival Instinct** and now have +10 Melee Defense and +10 Ranged Defense.
+- **Barbarian Drummer** lose **Survival Instinct** and now have +10 Melee Defense and +10 Ranged Defense.
 They now have +1 Action Point and grant +150 Experience
 - **Barbarian Kings** now have **Savage Strength** which makes them immune to **Disarm**

 **Beasts:**
 - **Alps** now have **Elusive**
 - Introduce new **Bite Reach** effect, which reduces headshot chance by 10% and increases chance to receive headshot by 10%
 	- This effect is given to all Dogs, Wolfs and Hyenas
-- Lindwurms Head and Tail no longer share hitpoints and effects but killing the tail will no longer kill the Head
+- Lindwurms Head and Tail no longer share hitpoints and effects but killing the Tail will no longer kill the Head
-  - Lindwurm Head now has 1000 Hitpoints (down from 1100) and gains **Exude Confidence**
+  - Lindwurm Heads now have 1000 Hitpoints (down from 1100), 20 Melee Defense (up from 10) and gain **Exude Confidence**.
+They lose **Survival Instinct**
   - The Lindwurm Tail still inherits most of the stats from the head but has 50% less Hitpoints and Resolve and 50% more Melee Defense.
-Lindwurm Tails no longer have **Fearsome**
+They lose **Fearsome**
   - The Lindwurm Tail can now be stunned and netted but those effects are removed whenever the Head moves away
 - All ifrits have 50% less Hitpoints and 50% more Armor
+- All **Nachzehrere** lose **Deep Cuts**
-- **Nachzehrer** can no longer swallow player characters while in a net.
+- **Large Nachzehrer** can no longer swallow player characters while in a net.
 They can now also swallow the last player character who is alive
 - **Donkeys** now grant 0 XP (down from 50 XP)
 - **Schrats** no longer take 70% reduced damage while their shield is up.
 They now have +200 Hitpoints and gain the **One with the Shield** perk